mschwingen/modelm-lufa-bootloader/README.txt

 make avrdude
 make avrdude-fuses

+(or use the pre-compiled files from the release-folder)

 Bootloader is activated by holding the button near the USB socket while powering up the board.